jhonatanBaron/rabbitmq-workshop/ARCHITECTURE.md

         R -.-> RMUI

+        %% Example: Linking LC to a separate note node instead
         %% LC -- "(Log a consola)"  <- This was an incomplete edge, commented out.
-Add info to node if needed.
         LC --- Note1
-        style Note1 fill:#fff,stroke:#fff,stroke-width:0px %% Optional: make note invisible if just for layout/info
+         %% Optional: make note invisible if just for layout/info style Note1 fill:#fff,stroke:#fff,stroke-width:0px
     end

     %% Link from user directly to RabbitMQ UI